 Our complete fee list is provided here: Fees List

-1. Cash - (online registration not available with a cash payment)
+1. Cash - (Cash payment not available with online registration)

-2. Check - (online registration not available with payment by check)
+2. Check - (Payment by check not available with online registration online registration)

 3. Credit Card or Debit Card - A 3% convenience fee applies to ALL (online & in person) credit & debit card transactions.